ipfs/go-graphsync/docs/DESIGNDOC.md

 ### Protocol

-A data transfer is negotiated over the network via the data transfer protocol
+A data transfer is negotiated over the network via the data transfer protocol.

 A Pull request expects a response.
 The requestor does not initiate the transfer until they know the request is accepted.

 A Push request does expect a response.
-If the Responder accepts the request they initiate the transfer
+If the Responder accepts the request, they initiate the transfer.

 #### Format